-Location and Timing of Final Examinations:
+Timing of Final Examinations:

-The exam dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates."
+The exam dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates.
 Student exam schedules for the Fall Term are posted via SOLUS immediately prior to the Thanksgiving holiday; for the Winter Term they are posted on the Friday before Reading Week, and for the Summer Term they are individually noted on the Arts and Science Online syllabi.
 Students should delay finalizing any travel plans until after the examination schedule has been posted.
 Exams will not be moved or deferred to accommodate employment, travel/holiday plans or flight reservations.
-Also, as indicated in Academic Regulation 8.3, students must write all final examinations in all on-campus courses on the Kingston campus.